Healthplan Spain

 Seville

 Seville is well-known, budget-friendly, and one of the most popular cities in Andalusia.
-Traditional tapas are readily available and a true representation of Spanish culture.
-The city boasts a rich history, Flamenco dancing, and authentic culture.
+Traditional tapas, flamenco, and a walkable city centre make it attractive to students.

 • 1-bedroom apartment (city centre) - €661.00